This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Philippines.

 Are pharmaceutical companies permitted to provide grants or donations to healthcare professionals or healthcare institutions?
 Does it matter if the grant or donation is monetary or in kind?

-Donations from manufacturers and distributors of pharmaceutical products intended for charitable, humanitarian or health purposes are not prohibited.
-However, such donations shall not be made for promotional reasons, or be an incentive to prescribe, recommend or purchase any pharmaceutical product or medical device.
+Donations from manufacturers and distributors of pharmaceutical products to HCPs / healthcare institutions, which are intended for charitable, humanitarian or health purposes are not prohibited.
+Such donations shall not be made for promotional reasons, or be an incentive to prescribe, recommend or purchase any pharmaceutical product or medical device.
 There is no distinction between monetary or donations in kind.

 However, donations to public HCPs / healthcare organizations (“HCO“) in the public sector may be considered as a “gift” that is prohibited by Philippine anti-bribery and corruption laws.